MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

     > [!TIP]
     > To delete all annotations you add during an editing session, select **Delete All**.

-2. You will view a **snapshot** of the technician's environment and then you can add your annotations onto the snapshot.
+2. You'll see a snapshot of the technician's environment.
+You can add your annotations to that snapshot.

     ![screenshot of Dynamics 365 Remote Assist mobile showing an arrow annotation.](./media/ram-ram-remote-collab.png "Place Annotations")